opeolluwa/backend-for-humans/src/module_5/scripts/first-script.md

 From the terminal, execute `sh hello`.

-This would print `Hello world` to the terminal.
+This prints `Hello world` to the terminal.

 ```sh
  % sh hello